wiktor-k/sequoia/sq/sq-usage.md

         --private-key-store <KEY_STORE>
             Provides parameters for private key store

-        --recipient-key <KEY>
+        --recipient-key <KEY_FILE>
-            Decrypts with KEY
+            Decrypts the message using the key in KEY_FILE

         --session-key <SESSION-KEY>
             Decrypts an encrypted message using SESSION-KEY